markusklassen95/DataEngineering/README.md

 Please enter the foldername of the target directory in HDFS:

 ```
-After entering the folder name, the Docker containers are started and the batch process is executed.
+After entering the folder name, the Docker containers are started and the batch process is executed fully automatic.
 The Data is stored in the Hadoop Distributed File System (HDFS) in the directory `hdfs://Output/foldername`

 # Pre-processing data